bittricky/dnd-cli/README.md

 ## Therapeutic Effects

-Playing **Dungeons and Dragons (D&D)** at an any age provides a holistic therapeutic experience that benefits emotional, social, and cognitive well-being.
+Playing **Dungeons and Dragons (D&D)** at an any age provides a holistic therapeutic experience that benefits emotional, social, and cognitive well-being along side a healthy amount of exercise.
 Below is a summary of its key advantages:

 ### Emotional Benefits
 - **Self-Expression and Emotional Regulation**: Role-playing allows individuals to safely explore their own personality traits, emotions, improving emotional resilience and offering an outlet for stress relief.